Stop Using Frankincense?!?

 But, several frankincense species are on the IUCN Red List of Threatened Species.
 That means, its populations are dwindling at a concerning rate.
 Thus, the more we use it, the more we threaten its future on this planet.

 In recent years, as the demand on frankincense essential oil has skyrocketed, the tree has been grossly overharvested.
-I have decided to help stop this vicious cycle by not buying the oil or other frankincense products.
+I have decided to help stop this vicious cycle by not buying frankincense products listed as threatened.
 In the meantime, botanists are researching more effective harvesting methods and ways to improve populations.

 I know this sounds like an overly-conservative way to deal with frankincense population concerns.
 But, I believe if we just give the tree a break for a few years, than the tree will give back to us again when it is ready.
 I believe in karma – do good by the tree and it will do good by you.